- Diet & Weight Loss

-Eating Disorders Are Normally Psychological in Nature
+Eating Disorders Are Mostly Psychological in Nature

-Eating disorders develop for one reason, or another.
+Eating disorders develop for one reason or another.
 Either you refuse to eat, to the level of starvation or overeat, to the point of vomiting.
 People do this in an attempt to achieve a kind of euphoria or perfection.

 What do you deject?
 The idea of people practicing extreme dieting is difficult to understand.
 Perhaps, they're unhappy with their position in life.

 Extreme modes of harshly treating your body can weaken you to the point of needing emergency medical attention!
 In a hospital setting, you'll receive specialized treatment to treat your nervousness and psychological eating disorder.
-Doctors will perform talk therapy and invasive medicinal procedures to salvage your precious spirit.
+Doctors will perform talk therapy and invasive medical procedures to salvage your precious spirit.

 Models and actresses are at a higher risk for developing an eating disorder compared to the general population.
-Since, they unusually develop an intense fear of becoming overweight that never truly goes away.
+Since they unusually develop an intense fear of becoming overweight that never truly goes away.
 Entertainers who are constantly in the limelight have a distorted view of themselves.
 Since they must perform in differing roles, they mostly feel they are under a restrictive scrutiny to remain perfect.

 You Must See Food as a Necessity, Not a Commodity

 Forcing someone to eat will not solve the underlying issue of anorexia nervosa.
-Neither does curtailing someone's appetite fix a bout with bulimia.
+Neither does curtail someone's appetite fix a bout with bulimia.
 These types of nervous eaters usually deny there is anything wrong.
 Teasing or nagging will make matters worse.

-Many women with low self-esteem tend to enter abusive relationships and engage in compulsive sexual behaviors that leads to eating disorders.
+Many women with low self-esteem tend to enter abusive relationships and engage in compulsive sexual behaviors that lead to eating disorders.
 Realize an anorexic or bulimic will use food for comfort, to overeat, or not eat at all.
 This helps to calm an emotional tinge within.

 An anorexic normally suffers from a zinc deficiency!
 They slowly tend to gravitate to the point of starving themselves to death, since they forever believe they are too fat when they peek in the mirror.
 They will not eat enough in keeping their involuntary muscles functioning.
-A family member or friend must dramatically intervene and get an anorexic immediate medical care, before their condition escalates to a fatality.
+A family member or friend must dramatically intervene and get an anorexic immediate medical care before their condition escalates to a fatality.